awslabs/fhir-works-on-aws-deployment/INSTALL.md

 - FHIR_SERVICE_LAMBDA_ROLE_ARN
   - from Stack Outputs: FhirServiceLambdaRoleArn

-FHIR_SERVICE_LAMBDA_ROLE_ARN should be provided to the Integration Transform Microservice so that the Microservice can set API Gateway to allow FHIR Works on AWS to make API requests to the microservice.
+FHIR_SERVICE_LAMBDA_ROLE_ARN should be provided to the Integration Transform Microservice.
+This will allow the Microservice to set API Gateway's resource policy and authorize requests from FHIR Works on AWS.

 ### Initialize Cognito